Nikolai Patrushev: 2022 invasion of Ukraine

+In early November 2021, CIA Director William Burns and U.S. ambassador to Russia John Sullivan met in Moscow with Patrushev and informed him that they knew about Russia's invasion plans.
+Burns warned that if Putin proceeded down this path, the West would respond with severe consequences for Russia.
+Sullivan recounted that Patrushev was undeterred and "supremely confident" that the invasion was going to succeed.
+However, in late January 2022, just before the invasion, Patrushev publicly denied that Russia was prepared to attack Ukraine.

-Sources say the decision to invade Ukraine was made by Putin and a small group of war hawks around him, including Patrushev and Russia's Defence Minister Sergei Shoigu.
+Sources say Putin's decision to invade Ukraine was influenced by a small group of war hawks around him, including Patrushev and Russia's defence minister Sergei Shoigu.
 According to Putin-regime expert Catherine Belton, it was "Patrushev who's always been the leading ideologue of using capitalism as a tool to undermine the West to buy off and corrupt officials and so on.
 And he's certainly very much painted the West as a hostile enemy of Russia and something which is kind of debauched and decrepit, and it's time to attack [Ukraine in 2022]."
+According to sources close to the Kremlin, most of Putin's close advisers opposed the invasion, and even Patrushev advised Putin to give diplomacy another chance three days before the invasion, but Putin overruled them all.